Sefyu24/DeepOceanAi/README.md

-# DeepOcean AI
+# DeepOceanAi
-*Interact with your deep research and connect insights across documents*
+Interact with your deep research and create links between them

----

-## Overview
-This project is a sandbox to deepen my understanding of large-language models (LLMs).
-I’d had little hands-on experience with the OpenAI API, so I built a small, focused application to explore its capabilities.
+This project was created to gain a better understanding of how LLMs work.
+I haven't played much in the past with the OpenAI API, so I figured that this quick and simple project would give me the opportunity to learn more about it.

-It also gave me the chance to experiment with technologies I hadn’t tried yet—namely **Better Auth** and **Drizzle ORM**.
+I was also excited to test technologies I hadn't had the opportunity to play with yet, like **Better Auth** and **Drizzle ORM**.

----

-## Better Auth
+### Better Auth
-Coming from a security-engineering and IAM background, I was intrigued by what Better Auth offers.
-Integrating authentication and authorization was refreshingly straightforward, and the documentation is exceptionally well-structured.
-I’ll definitely reach for Better Auth in future projects that require auth.
+As someone with a background in Security Engineering and expertise in the IAM field, I found what Better Auth proposed interesting.
+Integrating authentication and dealing with authorization was super simple, and I was surprised at how well the documentation is structured.
+I will be using Better Auth for future projects when dealing with auth.

----

-## Drizzle ORM
+### Drizzle ORM
-One thing I enjoy least in web development is constantly switching between my IDE, browser, and database tools.
-Drizzle lets me interact with the database directly from my codebase, and it delivered on that promise.
+One of the things I enjoy less in web development is constantly jumping back and forth from my IDE to my browser and other applications.
+When I read that Drizzle would give me the opportunity to work in my database directly from my codebase, I was excited to try it!

+And wow, it really didn't disappoint :)

-I generated the database schema and ran migrations entirely from code, and Drizzle worked seamlessly alongside Better Auth.
-The developer experience was **10 ×** better, and I can see Drizzle scaling nicely for larger projects.
+I was able to generate my DB schema and migrate it directly from my codebase, and Drizzle worked perfectly with Better Auth.
+This made the experience 10× better, and I see it as a great tool for bigger projects.

----

-## Challenges

-### 1. Token limits
-The OpenAI API imposes a limit on the number of tokens that can be embedded at once.
-To stay within that limit, I wrote a utility that:

-1. Splits text into manageable chunks
-2. Counts tokens with **tiktoken**
-3. Embeds each chunk separately

-### 2. Chunk retrieval
+### Challenges
-Accurate answers require selecting the most relevant chunks:

-1. Embed the user’s query
-2. Compute similarity against embeddings for every chunk
-3. Choose the *n* closest chunks as context
+What I realized when it was time to deal with the files is that there is a limit to the number of tokens we can embed at once using the OpenAI API.
+I had to find a workaround and create a function that would split the text into multiple chunks and embed each separately.
+This gave me the opportunity to use other libraries, like **tiktoken**, to count the correct number of tokens and make sure that each chunk would not be larger than the OpenAI token limit.

+Another challenge was retrieving the most accurate chunks to answer the user's questions.
+For the purpose of this project, I used the simplest approach and compared the embeddings of each chunk to the embeddings of the question (I had to get the embeddings for the user's question first, of course).

+The issues with this method are that:

+- The more files the user uploads, the longer it will take to compare all of the chunks and select the ones that are closely related to the research.
+- It's hard to find the right number of chunks to add to the context without giving too little information to the LLM.

+In the future, I would love to explore other ways to optimize this tool by using binary trees and indexes.
+This would make the searches quicker and provide better context to the LLM for the answers.

-Drawbacks of this naïve approach:
+List of tools I used for this project:

-- As the dataset grows, comparing every chunk becomes slower
-- Picking *n* is tricky—too few chunks starve the model of context; too many waste tokens

-I’d like to explore indexing strategies (e.g., binary trees or vector databases) to speed up similarity search and deliver richer context.

----

-## Tech Stack
 - **Next.js**
-- **PostgreSQL** (hosted on **Neon**)
+- **PostgreSQL**
+- **Neon**
 - **Better Auth**
 - **Drizzle ORM**
 - **OpenAI API**